networknt/light-doc/content/concern/client.md

     group1: service_id1, service_id2
 ```

 3. Create XnioSsl instances using the trusted names.
 An example is shown below.
-The default Http2Client.SSL does not accept any `trustedNames` settings.
+Before version 1.5.32, the default Http2Client.SSL does not accept any `trustedNames` settings.

 ```
 Http2Client client = Http2Client.getInstance();